-The Sandringham College Netball

-Academy is a new initiative that is run to

-take advantage of the extensive netball

-facilities available at Sandringham

-College and to offer additional training

-and coaching for students who are

-passionate about the netball and

-committed to developing their skills in
+The Sandringham College Netball Academy is a new initiative that is run to take advantage of the extensive netball facilities available at Sandringham College, and to offer additional training and coaching for students who are passionate about netball and committed to developing their skills in the sport.

-the sport.

-The program runs before and after schools and students may choose to participate in is as a part of the sports academy program or separately.
-Students are assessed as beginner, intermediate and advanced levels to ensure the ongoing enjoyment, progression and development of every individual.
+The program runs before and after school and students may choose to participate in it as a part of the sports academy program or separately.
+Students are assessed as either beginner, intermediate or advanced level to ensure the ongoing enjoyment, progression and development of every individual.